-In relation to WWII it is the case that historical and legal accountability belong in a psychological and national structure that fosters identities through establishing a strict binary opposition between subject and object.
-Historical and legal narratives are conforming or territorial when their explanations of identity coalesce with national and social, economic and political stability and interests.
-Traumatic narratives like the testimonies of Améry and Appelfeld approach history using transference and relying on the inseparability of subject and object.
-Traumatic narratives threaten the territorial structure, make it socially inadequate, morally untrue.
-The traumatic disclosure of truths dialogically construes plots and images that lead to deterritorialization when they question the motivations, affective cathexis, and widespread values.
-History and the law produce interpretations of facts, not just disclose the truth and in the process these authoritative narratives acquire power.
-Desire does not turn to the Other; authority remains conservative, relies on oedipal, and national structures of organization and accountability that the Holocaust exposed to be repetitive, obsolete, lethal.
-The personal accounts of the survivors demand that historical and legal truths cease to impoverish the connections of trauma to ethics.
+In the context of WWII, historical and legal accountability belong in a psychological and national structure that fosters identities by establishing a strict binary opposition between subject and object.
+Historical and legal narratives are conforming or territorial when their explanations of identity coalesce with national, social, economic, and political stability and interests.
+Traumatic narratives like the testimonies of Améry and Appelfeld approach history by way of transference while relying on the inseparability of subject and object.
+Traumatic narratives threaten the territorial structure; they make it socially inadequate and morally untrue.
+The traumatic disclosure of truths dialogically constructs plots and images that lead to deterritorialization when they question dominant motivations, affective cathexis, and widespread values.
+History and the law do not simply disclose the truth; they introduce biased interpretations of facts, and in the process, the authoritative narratives they produce acquire power.
+Desire does not turn toward the Other; authority remains conservative and reliant on oedipal and national structures of organization and accountability, which the Holocaust exposed to be repetitive, obsolete, and lethal.
+The personal accounts of the survivors demand that historical and legal truths cease to impoverish the connections between trauma and ethics.

-I turn to the work of Dominick LaCapra and Gilles Deleuze two thinkers that are rarely brought together and yet both of them examine how one remembers the past through introducing difference to the present and the future.
-Can Appelfeld and Améry remain accountable in relation to the past even as they are becoming different, motivated by desires and connections that protect resentment even while they are required to acknowledge forgiveness?
-How do these survivors encounter the past, is the past nothing other than an impossibility and a closure?
-What does the process of working-through signify in the plots that Appelfeld and Améry construe when they encounter the past, articulate truths that must change desire and morality in the present and the future?
+I turn to the work of Dominick LaCapra and Gilles Deleuze, two thinkers that are rarely brought together despite the fact both of them examine how one remembers the past through introducing difference to the present and future.
+Can Appelfeld and Améry remain accountable in relation to the past even as they become different, motivated by desires and connections that perpetuate resentment even while they are required to acknowledge forgiveness?
+How do these survivors encounter the past?
+Is the past nothing more than an impossibility and a closure?
+What does the process of working-through signify in the plots that Appelfeld and Améry construct when they encounter the past and articulate truths that must change desire and morality in the present and future?
 LaCapra suggests that survivors deliver history from the position of radical openness.
 They do not base facts and truths on causal connections but introduce “radical constructivism” using the performative traits of testimony.
 “Essential are performative, figurative, aesthetic, rhetorical, ideological, and political factors that ‘construct’ structures—stories, plots, arguments, interpretations, explanations—in which referential statements are embedded and take on meaning and significance” (LaCapra 2014, 1).

-This suggests both that literary fictions and artworks can disclose the moral truth of historical catastrophe as well or even better than do constative historical and legal reports; the poetic, rhetorical, and performative dimensions of plots and images generate affective dialogues, propel the dominance of difference.
-In “Resentments,” Améry captures the historical fact of his torture and the death verdict that SS-man Wajs suffered in the form of a haunting daydream.
+This suggests both that literary fiction and art can disclose the moral truth of historical catastrophe as well or even better than constative historical and legal reports.
+The poetic, rhetorical, and performative dimensions of plots and images generate affective dialogues and drive the dominance of difference.
+In “Resentments,” Améry captures the historical fact of his torture and the death sentence met by SS-man Wajs in the form of a haunting daydream:

 The experience of persecution was, at the very bottom that of an extreme loneliness.
 At stake for me is the release from the abandonment that has persisted from that time until today.
 When SS-man Wajs stood before the firing squad, he experienced the moral truth of his crimes.
 At that moment he was with me—and I was no longer alone with the shovel handle.
 I would like to believe that at the instant of his execution he wanted exactly as much as I to turn back time, to undo what had been done.
-When they led him to the place of execution the antiman had once again become a fellow man (Améry 1980, 70).
+When they led him to the place of execution, the antiman had once again become a fellow man (Améry 1980, 70).